-A person can check the packaging and replace condiments they often use with products that are low in salt, sugar, or both.
+People can check the packaging and replace condiments they often use with products lower in salt, sugar, or both.

-People with a history of dangerously high blood pressure may need to contact a doctor to discuss decreasing or eliminating their caffeine intake.
+People with a history of high blood pressure may benefit from contacting a doctor to discuss decreasing or eliminating their caffeine intake.